Mass shooters exploited gun laws, loopholes before carnage

-The suspects in the shootings at a Uvalde, Texas, elementary school and a Buffalo, New York, supermarket were both just 18, authorities say, when they bought the weapons used in the attacks — too young to legally purchase alcohol or cigarettes, but old enough to arm themselves with assault weapons.
+The suspects in the shootings at a Uvalde, Texas, elementary school and a Buffalo, New York, supermarket were both just 18, authorities say, when they bought the weapons used in the attacks.
+They were too young to legally purchase alcohol or cigarettes, but old enough to arm themselves with assault weapons.

-The Buffalo suspect was taken to a hospital last year for a mental health evaluation, but the incident didn't trigger New York's “red flag” law and he was still able to purchase a gun.
-The Texas suspect’s mother told ABC he gave her an “uneasy feeling" at times and could “be aggressive ...
-If he really got mad."
-But authorities say he had no known criminal or mental health history.
-The state has no such red flag law.

 They are just the latest suspected U.S. mass shooters whose ability to obtain guns has raised concerns.
-In some cases shooters got guns legally under current firearms laws, or because of background check lapses or law enforcement’s failure to heed warnings of concerning behavior.
+Some shooters got guns legally under current firearms laws, or because of background check lapses or law enforcement’s failure to heed warnings of concerning behavior.

-After the shootings, which together left 31 people dead, President Joe Biden renewed calls for stronger gun laws and questioned whether people as young as 18 should be allowed to purchase firearms.
-In the past, Biden has called for banning assault weapons and expanding background checks.
-Many Republicans oppose the measures.
+Here is how some suspects in shootings where at least 10 people were killed got their guns:

+Salvador Ramos legally purchased two guns in the days before the attack that killed 19 students and two teachers at Robb Elementary School — an AR-style rifle from a federally licensed gun dealer in the Uvalde area on May 17 and a second rifle on May 20.
+Ramos made the purchases just days after turning 18, the minimum age under federal law for buying a rifle.
+He also purchased several hundred rounds of ammunition.
+At least one of the rifles was modeled after the U.S. military’s M4 carbine rifle, though without the M4's ability to switch to fully automatic or fire a three-round burst.
+Ramos was killed at the school by a Border Patrol team.

 People are also reading…